php-fig/fig-standards/proposed/Class-declaration.md

 ### 1.1 Properties

-- properties MUST NOT have numeric characters
+- Properties MUST NOT have numeric characters
 - Static properties MUST NOT be publicly visible.
 - It is RECOMMENDED when declaring static properties the order follows private then protected
 - Order of property Declaration MUST be as follows: